SAP-samples/btp-fiori-helloworld/docs/hellofiori/3_develop/3_4_protect_app.md

 2. Open the `xs-security.json` file.

-    You see that you did not define yet "scopes", no "role-templates" and no "role-collections". <br>
+    You see that you have not yet defined "scopes", "role-templates", or "role-collections".

     ![](images/3_4_1_securityjson.png)

-3. Add "scopes", "role-templates" and "role-collections".
+3. Add "scopes", "role-templates", and "role-collections".

-    The scope is for example `$XSAPPNAME.Display` or `$XSAPPNAME.Create`.
+    The scope is, for example, `$XSAPPNAME.Display` or `$XSAPPNAME.Create`.

-    In this case you just view the app, so you just need `$XSAPPNAME.Display` for  role templates and role collections.
+    In this case, you just view the app, so you just need `$XSAPPNAME.Display` for  role templates and role collections.

     ```JSON

     {
       "xsappname": "sapbtphelloworldui5",
       "tenant-mode": "dedicated",